baconjs/bacon.js/README.md

 `map`, you cal also use constant values and property extractor strings for working with the error objects.

-`streamOrProperty.filter(f)` filters values using given predicate function
+`streamOrProperty.filter(f)` filters values using given predicate function.
+Instead of a function, you can use a constant value (true/false) or a property extractor string (like ".isValuable") instead.
+Just like with `map`, indeed.

 `streamOrProperty.takeWhile(f)` takes while given predicate function holds true